Atomtomate/PyTorchTutorial/README.md

 We will first go over the Fundamentals of supervised learning and then apply those to some simple examples, using PyTorch.
 After that, we will move on to PyTorch Lightning and experiment with more advanced models, also introducing more tools like Tensorboard and the Learning Interpretability Tool.
 Using this more convenient setup, we will explore the usual workflow of developing, refining (simple) machine learning models and interpreting their behavior.
-My goal is to give you enough hands-on experience to be able to start your own projects right away.
+My goal is to give you enough hands-on experience to be able to start your projects right away.
 During this process, I will introduce common phrases and explain them.

 ## Directory structure